 We use an inclusive definition of “women.”
-This resource is available for female-identifying journalists, including cis women, trans women, genderqueer, and non-binary people.
+This resource is available for cis women, trans women, genderqueer, and non-binary people.

 Yes!
 There are several bilingual and international journalists involved in this project, a group which will continue to grow.
 You can search for mentors by language spoken.

 Digital Women Leaders was created and is managed by Katie Hawkins-Gaar.
-Katie is a freelance writer and journalism consultant, and works closely with Poynter’s Leadership Academy for Women in Media.
+Katie is a freelance writer and journalism consultant, and co-founder of Poynter’s Leadership Academy for Women in Media.